 How to Take Product Photos for Amazon: The Complete 2026 Guide

 Your main image is the single biggest factor in click-through rate.
-Here's how to get it right — plus the full 7-image strategy that top Amazon sellers use to dominate search results.
+Here's how to get it right — plus the full image strategy that top Amazon sellers use to dominate search results with up to 13 image types.

 Why Amazon Product Photography Matters More Than Ever